 The Genetic mutation which affects the outer characteristic or physical characteristic or phenotype of an organism is called a morphological mutation.

-This type of mutation alters the physical properties like shape, size, and color of an organism.
+This type of mutation alters the physical properties like the shape, size, and color of an organism.

 A Genetic mutation that causes the death of an organism or affects the survival of an organism is called a lethal mutation.